-plenary consideration on appeal by the United States Supreme Court.
-The narrative aspects of the Hillmon case have not been altogether neglected: because Mrs. Hillmon was a young woman, innocent of apparent influence or connections, and because the insurers were powerful eastern corporations, it is preserved in the national imagination as a sliver of history, a small but colorful nugget of western Americana.
-In its time the Hillmon case was also regarded, in a way we can recognize, as an entertaining David-and-Goliath struggle and a contest between teams of celebrity lawyers.
-But among litigators and law students the case is chiefly remembered today because in the course of considering the trial court's exclusion of certain epistolary evidence, the Supreme Court created the important "state of mind" exception to the hearsay rule for expressions of the intentions of the speaker or writer.
+John Hillmon, her husband of six months.
+John had died, she said, in a firearms accident at a campsite in rural southwest Kansas.
+Life insurance fraud was common in late nineteenth century America,3 and the companies refused to pay the claims, maintaining that her husband was not dead.
+In July of 1880, negotiations broke down and she commenced lawsuits against them.
+The case4 was tried six times, and twice received plenary consideration on appeal by the United States Supreme Court.
+The narrative aspects of the Hillmon case have not been altogether neglected: because Mrs. Hillmon was a young woman, innocent of apparent influence or connections, and because the insurers were powerful eastern corporations, in its time the Hillmon case was regarded as an entertaining Davidand-Goliath struggle and a contest between teams of celebrity lawyers.5 But among litigators and law students, the case is chiefly remembered today because in the course of considering the trial court's exclusion of certain epistolary evidence, the Supreme Court created the important "state of mind" exception to the hearsay rule for expressions of the intentions of the speaker or writer.
 In practice this rule has, like all persisting legal doctrines, become somewhat abstracted from the case that gave it birth.
 Yet in many ways it remains profoundly wedded to its origins in a dispute about the identity of the corpse found at the campground, and thus embedded in a classic mystery narrative.

-The Hillmon decision has proven one of the most durable examples of nineteenth century case law.
+The Hillmon decision has proven one of the most durable examples of nineteenth-century case law.
 Many decisions of that era concerning the rules of evidence enjoy little continuing vitality, in part because they often have a vague or ipse dixit quality to them, but Hillmon is different: cited as the basis of one of the hearsay exceptions codified in 1975 by the Federal Rules of Evidence, its facts parsed and studied by lawyers bent on persuading judges that its precedent should be viewed in one way or the other, it is a case that every student of evidence, every trial lawyer, and every judge knows and remembers.
 The state of mind exception, at least as it pertains to expressions of intention, rests on very little ground other than the authority of Hillmon; more than nearly any other rule of evidence, it owes its existence to a single decision.